rwin336/odl-beryllium-sr1/README.md

 =========
 OpenDaylight Beryllium SR1 Docker container setup and install.

-The playbook is desinged to install Docker on a Trusty/Xenial Ubuntu following https://docs.docker.com/engine/installation/linux/ubuntulinux/ then install a docker container for an OpenDayLight Beryllium controller.
+The playbook is desinged to install Docker on a Trusty/Xenial Ubuntu following https://docs.docker.com/engine/installation/linux/ubuntulinux/ then install/start a docker container for an OpenDayLight Beryllium controller.

-Then ODL controller has many features installed at boot time and ports exposed to external interface of the target Ubuntu node.
+The ODL controller has many features installed at boot time and ports exposed to external interface of the target Ubuntu node.

 Requirements
 ------------